 A lot of people really love the wainscoting look, myself included!
 You can create different patterns and add unique character to your wall that is absolutely beautiful!
-However, I feel that most don’t go that route in decorating their home because they think it is super expensive.
+However, I feel that most don't go that route in decorating their home because they think it is super expensive.
+Let me show you DIY Wainscoting for Under $50.

 Well, let me share my secrets with you on getting a DIY wainscoting look for under $50.
 Yes, you read that right!!
 I spent under $50 creating this look for my bathroom.
 Wainscoting doesn't have to cost an arm and a leg, and you can save a lot of money doing things yourself.